syncinsect/tifoo/README.md

 - [🤲 Contributing](#-contributing)
 - [⚖️ License](#-license)

-## 💫 What is Tailware?
+## 💫 What is Tifoo?

-Tailware is a free and open-source Chrome extension designed to enhance the Tailwind CSS development experience.
+Tifoo is a free and open-source Chrome extension designed to enhance the Tailwind CSS development experience.
 It provides real-time inspection and modification capabilities directly in your browser, making development faster and more intuitive.

 We aim to make Tailwind CSS development more efficient and enjoyable for developers of all skill levels.